jesus-rubiojimenez/MolecularMechanics-WGM/README.md

-# Numerical Toolbox for Single-Molecule PGK Data Analysis
+# Toolbox for single-molecule data analysis

-Numerical toolbox for analysing single-molecule PGK data obtained from a WGM sensor.
+Bayesian processing of PGK measurements from a WGM sensor.
-Main function: `bayes2peaks`
+Primary function: `bayes2peaks`